micmarsh/clojure-pure-io/gist.md

 # Purely Functional IO in Clojure

-Clojure is an excellent functional programming language (I repeat myself), but it's not *pure*.
+Clojure is an excellent functional programming language, but it's not *pure*.
 Purity means every function returns the same result given the same input, just like mathematical equations.

 Here's an example of a pure function in Clojure:
 ```clojure